gioeleali/geometry-dash-bot/README.md

-# Geometry Dash Telegram Bot
+# Geometry Dash Bot 🤖

 A Telegram bot developed to display Geometry Dash profile information using buttons and commands.
 It was hosted on Replit for a short period.